Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Mercedes Benz-engineered powertrain under the hood, a 8-cylinder, 32-valves 388hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 205hp engine designed by Isuzu.

 SafetyThe fact that the Opel got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, when it comes to weight, a factor that most people underestimate, Mercedes Benz G offers a considerable difference of 29% more metal.
+Furthermore, taking kerb weight as an important factor into account, Mercedes Benz G offers a considerable difference of 29% more metal.

 Performance & Fuel economyMercedes Benz is way more agile, reaching 100km/h in 4.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 210 kilometers per hour, 26km/h more than the other car.
 When it comes to fuel economy the winner has to be Frontera, averaging around 13.2 liters of fuel per 100 kilometers (21 mpg), in combined cycle.
 We can't ignore that 11% difference compared to Mercedes Benz G.